ivy-woo/DSS3DataProcessingProject/README.md

 # courseraDSS3project

-This is a reop for the course Getting and Cleaning Data on Coursera, the 3rd course from the Data Science Specialization.
+This is a repo for the course Getting and Cleaning Data on Coursera, the 3rd course from the Data Science Specialization.
 Here you find 3 files (other than this README.md), which are listed below: